w3c/wai-dynamic-planning/source/initiate/index.html.erb.md

 ### [Gather support](gather_support.html)

-Management support is vital to ensure that resources are available and accessibility is prioritized.
+Organization-wide support is vital to ensure accessibility is sustained and distributed across the organization.

 {::nomarkdown}
 <%= article :end %>